jacksonrgoodman/holiday-road-grand-teton-titans/README.md

 # Holiday Road from Nashville
 ![](./images/Holiday_Road_Project.png)
 This is a Travel Itinerary website I made with a group in Nashville Software School's Cohort 47!
+This was a good practice in working with APIs!
+I developed the Weather Forecast Feature!

 ## Installation
 git clone this repository